ImAKappa/pftp/docs/index.md

 If you're most people, you will likely find the most use from **automating repetitive tasks** with Python.
 Fortunately, this is also the easiest application to get started with and will be our focus for this guide.

-> But don't worry, we will create some simple games and simulations near the end of the guide.
+> We will create some simple games and simulations near the end of the guide.

 ## Prerequisites